darwinia-network/darwinia-common/frame/dvm/README.md

 # DVM

-Darwinia Network provides smart contract solutions based on DVM(Darwinia Virtual Machine), which is compatible with the Ethereum virtual machine paradigm at the low level.
-Therefore, It allows you to run unmodified Ethereum dapps.
+Darwinia Network provides smart contract solutions based on DVM(Darwinia Virtual Machine), which is compatible with the Ethereum virtual machine paradigm at a low level.
+Therefore, It allows you to run unmodified Ethereum DApps.

 ## Pallets

 Those pallets are part of the DVM system:

 - `darwinia-dvm`: Ethereum block handling.
-- `darwinia-evm`: Evm execution handling.
+- `darwinia-evm`: EVM execution handling.
-- `dvm-dynamic-fee`: Extends the fee handling logic so that it can be changed within the runtime.
+- `dvm-dynamic-fee`: Extending the fee handling, adjust the fee dynamically on-chain.

 ## EVM Pallet Precompiles